phoenixlzx/zen/README.md

 * Email support

 * Store site-relative configurations in database / JSON file, in order to have a site settings page.

+* Hash password using time criteria at client side to some how avoid Man-In-Middle attacks

+* Draft support

+* Edit post

+* List posts under each tag in Tags page